 Our Story Blanket drop-in program is for Indigenous children aged 0-6 and their caregivers.
 The playgroup consists of free play, circle time, crafts, drumming, and a snack.
 A local Elder attends and provides traditional knowledge and support.
 Children must be accompanied by a parent or caregiver.
 Please drop in, it is FREE!
-Date to be announced
+Click More Info for our 2021 Calendar.

 Early years drop-in